 Current method for antibody and vaccination estimates

-Our research partners at the University of Oxford have published several academic articles on coronavirus (COVID-19) antibodies and vaccinations:
+Our research partners at the University of Oxford have published several academic articles on antibodies against SARS-CoV-2 and vaccinations:

 - Impact of Delta on viral burden and vaccine effectiveness

 - Antibody response to SARS-CoV-2 vaccinations